-(5th Cir.
+"[A] movant [for a stay] does not always have to show a probability of success on the merits," but instead "must 'present a substantial case on the merits when a serious legal question is involved and show that the balance of equities weighs heavily in favor of granting the stay."
+Hansen v.
+Eighth Jud.
+Dist.
+Ct., 116 Nev.
+650, 659, 6 P.3d 982, 987 (2000) (quoting Ruiz v.
+Estelle, 650 F.2d 555, 565 (5th Cir.
 1981)).
 The City readily satisfies this standard because the district court erred, as a matter of law, in finding categorical and Penn Central takings.
 First, those claims are not ripe.
-Second, even if deemed ripe, the City did not wipe out or nearly wipe out the value of the 35-Acre Property.
-Third, even if the City had wiped out the 35-Acre Property's value, the City allowed substantial development of the parcel as a whole, whether the entire PRMP or the Badlands.
+Second, even if deemed ripe, the City did not wipe out or nearly wipe out the value of the 35-Acre Property nor "take" a vested right to develop housing in designated open space because the Developer had no such right under well-established Nevada law.
+Third, even had the City wiped out the 35-Acre Property's value or taken a vested right to develop, the City allowed substantial development of the parcel as a whole, whether the entire PRMP or the Badlands.
 Finally, the Developer failed to submit any evidence or law to support its non-regulatory, physical, and temporary takings claims.

 a.
-The District Court Acted Outside the Bounds of its Jurisdiction By Allowing the Developer's Unripe Claims to Proceed
+The District Court Acted Outside The Bounds Of Its Jurisdiction By Allowing the Developer's Unripe Claims To Proceed